 Probate is a lengthy process, which will require all the debt of the decedent to be paid before the estate can be settled.
 All estate finance issues must be resolved.
 Estate taxes and any federal tax must also be paid.
 Creditors must be notified and the entire process may need to go through court, depending on the state statutes.
 In some cases, there may not be enough money to pay the debts unless the house is sold.
-Assuming this is not the case, you may wonder how you can sell your part of the inheritance.
+Assuming this is not the case, you may wonder how long inheritance takes, and how you can sell your part of the inheritance.

 Can I Sell My Share of Inherited Property?